MohammadSeyedabadi/MohammadSeyedabadi.com/src/posts/how-create-multilevel-dropdown-menu-react.md

 This tutorial is a simplified version of [ this tutorial ](https://blog.logrocket.com/how-create-multilevel-dropdown-menu-react/) written by Ibadehin Mojeed.

 If you want a complete explanation, you have to read his article.
-He also have another article where he explans how to make dropdown menus with CSS.
+He also has another article where he explans how to make dropdown menus with CSS.
 You could check that out [here](https://blog.logrocket.com/making-dropdown-menus-css/).

 So let's start with our code.
 If you want to create a multilevel dropdown menu, one good way is